xnuter/perf-gauge/README.md

 ```

 * `--concurrency 10` - the number of clients generating load concurrently
+* `--request_timeout 30s` - do not wait for response longer than 30 seconds and stop execution on timeouts.
 * `--rate 1000 --rate_step 1000 --rate_max 25000` - start with rate 1000 rps, then add 1000 rps after each step until it reaches 25k.
 * `--duration 1m` - step duration `1m`
 * `--max_iter 15` - perform `15` iterations at the max rate